nhab/Wpf-Mvvm-Sample/README.md

 1- The View is the User interface.it is a .xaml file

-2- The Model is Data.
+2- The Model is the Data to be shown in the view or to be retrieved from the view.

 3- The ViewModel which brings data from View to Model back and forth using binding.